oVirt/ovirt-site/source/node/testing.html.md

 **Requirements**

 *   Should be triggered automatically from automated builds (Jenkins)
-*   ideally will cause builds to be marked either failed or unstable
+*   Ideally will cause builds to be marked either failed or unstable
-*   should cover basic sanity testing scenarios that we cover in manual testing today
+*   Should cover basic sanity testing scenarios that we cover in manual testing today
+*   Testcases should be easy to write and flexible
+*   Individual testcases should be also *easily* testable
+*   Needs to cover different (see below) to allow complex setups like: Test 'Suite A' on a Fedora host with three unpartitioned disks and on a second Fedora host with three partitioned disks
+    -   hosts (e.g. virtual, real)
+    -   distributions (e.g. RHEL, Fedora, CentOS, ...)
+    -   profiles (e.g. partitioned or not, with auto-install or not, ...)

 **Basic Sanity testing scenarios**